The Abraham Lincoln Presidential Library and Museum

 The Grant Presidential Collection consists of some 15,000 linear feet of correspondence, research notes, artifacts, photographs, scrapbooks, and memorabilia and includes information on Grant's childhood from his birth in 1822, his later military career, Civil War triumphs, tenure as commanding general after the war, presidency, and his post-White House years until his death in 1885.
 There are also 4,000 published monographs on various aspects of Grant's life and times.

-The Congressional and Political Research Center provides access to to its numerous holdings of U. S. Congressional collections, papers of Mississippi legislators and other state offices, and local materials of various kinds, donated to the Center by the individuals whose public service careers they reflect.
+The Mississippi Political Collections provides access to holdings of U. S. Congressional collections, papers of Mississippi legislators and other state offices, and local materials of various kinds, donated by the individuals whose public service careers they reflect.
 Oral histories, extensive photograph collections and memorabilia enhance the collections.
 The Center is anchored by the collections of University alumnus U. S. Senator John C. Stennis, who served from 1947-1989, and U. S. Congressman G. V. "Sonny" Montgomery, who served from 1967-1997.

 The Archives and Special Collections Department contains manuscripts, rare books, and other unique historical materials documenting the history of Mississippi State University, Mississippi, the South, and beyond.
 These materials are preserved and organized for the use of students, faculty and other researchers, and include correspondence; photographs; films; audio recordings; personal, family and business records; architectural drawings; maps; newspapers; literary manuscripts; artifacts and memorabilia; and MSU publications and records.